dbenson24/comp86/Project-5/Readme.md

 #### MapMenuBar.java
 - Extends the swing MenuBar class.
-- THis class creates a menu bar at the top to give the user access to some extra functionality.
-Included in it is the File menu to close the program and the Edit menu with the option to Add a Plane, Remove Current Plane, Pause, or Play.
+- This class creates a menu bar at the top to give the user access to some extra functionality.
+Included in it is the File menu to close the program, the Edit menu with the option to Add a Plane, Remove Current Plane, Pause, or Play, and the view menu which manages scrolling.
 - The Play and Pause menu items are enabled or disabled depending on whether or not the animation is running.